 EWI of Richmond generously supports and contributes to the community by supporting Corporate Philanthropic Programs as follows:

-- EWISP (EWI Scholarship Program): Provides three $2,500 Scholarships to successful High School Juniors.
+- EWISP (EWI Scholarship Program): Provides up to three $2,500 Scholarships to successful High School Juniors.

-- ASIST (Adult Students in Scholastic Transition): Provides ten $2,000 Scholarships to successful candidates.
+- ASIST (Adult Students in Scholastic Transition): Provides up to ten $2,000 Scholarships to successful candidates.

 - Reading Rally (Literacy): The Richmond Chapter conducts a Reading Rally in the fall every year, to give children of the inner city a day of fun.
 Arts and crafts, activities (to include musicians, dancers, etc), and lunch are all provided.
 Prior to leaving the festival each child receives a goody bag filled with a book, crayons, ruler, colored paper, etc.